-Air conditioners contain the condenser and are typically set outside the home.
+Air conditioners contain the condenser and are usually set outside the home.
 One of the most common misunderstandings about air conditioners is that they cool the existing air in your home.
-Air conditioners actually remove heat from inside your home through a number of parts in your system and expel it outside.
+Air conditioners actually remove heat from inside your home through a variety of parts in your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.

 The warm air inside your home is drawn into the system through return ducts and then go over a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
 Refrigerant lines then transfer the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
-Sure, the equipment is more complicated than that, but the process itself is easy to break down and digest.
+Sure, the equipment is more complicated than that, but the process itself is easy to break down and comprehend.

-Understanding all of your home’s heating and cooling pieces for the Elkhart climate is probably a little unrealistic, but there are a number of things that can be helpful to you as a homeowner.
+Understanding all of your home’s heating and cooling pieces for the Elkhart climate is probably a little impractical, but there are a number of things that can be helpful to you as a homeowner.
 If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the pros at BW/Cook Service Experts a call at 574-218-6404 or set up a free appointment online today.